pip-webui/pip-webui-tutorial/step7/Readme.md

 ]);
 ```

-Make changes to the routing states in configuration section
+Make changes to the routing states in configuration section:

 ```javascript
 app.config(